MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 1. Select **Go to connections list**.
 1. After a few minutes, you should see your cluster in the list.
 Select it to view the cluster overview page.

-It can some take time for the cluster name to be replicated across your domain, especially if workgroup servers have been newly added to Active Directory.
+It can take some time for the cluster name to be replicated across your domain, especially if workgroup servers have been newly added to Active Directory.
 Although the cluster might be displayed in Windows Admin Center, it might not be available to connect to yet.

-If resolving the cluster isn't successful after some time, in most cases you can substitute a server name in the the cluster instead of the cluster name.
+If resolving the cluster isn't successful after some time, in most cases you can substitute a server name instead of the cluster name.

 ## Step 5: SDN (optional)

 This optional step walks you through setting up the Network Controller component of [Software Defined Networking (SDN)](../concepts/software-defined-networking.md).
 Once the Network Controller is set up, you can configure other components of SDN such as Software Load Balancer (SLB) and RAS Gateway as needed.

 > [!NOTE]
-> The wizard does not configure SLB And RAS Gateway for SDN.
+> The wizard does not configure SLB and RAS Gateway for SDN.
 You can use SDN Express scripts to configure these components.
 For information on how to do this, see the [SDNExpress GitHub repo](https://github.com/microsoft/SDN/tree/master/SDNExpress/scripts).

 > [!NOTE]
 > SDN is not supported for stretched clusters.